Did you know 90% of the total cost of owning a pump comes from energy consumption?

 Cavitation is a phenomenon that occurs whenever the static pressure drops below the liquid vapour pressure causing bubbles to collapse with a very high impact force.
 This force causes surface damage inside the pump.
 With a VSD it is possible to monitor the pressure of the incoming pipeline and take steps if the risk of cavitation is high.

 With parallel pumps, each controlled with a VSD, there are two possibilities to minimize maintenance and repair costs.
 Parallel connection means that if one pump fails, the remaining pumps can continue uninterrupted.
 Another benefit is to control the running times of each pump to a predefined schedule.
+This enables the customer to optimise any service breaks, ensuring that there is always pumping capacity available.

 5. Additional benefits with VSDs